QuKunLab/APEC/README.md

     pip install APEC==1.1.0.8

 Due to the compatibility problem (especially for rpy2), we don't recommend conda environment.
 Users can use **pyenv** to build a sub environment for APEC.
+Users may receive an error calling the "cmake" library, which can be fixed with the command "pip install cmake".
+All dependent libraries are automatically installed with APEC, but if you encounter errors, pleases install them by:

+    pip install numpy==1.16.4 scipy==1.0.0 pandas==0.24.2 matplotlib==2.2.4 seaborn==0.9.0 numba==0.44.0 networkx==2.2 scikit-learn==0.20.0 MulticoreTsne==0.1 umap-learn==0.3.9 rpy2==2.8.5 setuptools==40.6.2

 In Ipython, Jupyter-notebook or a python script, users can import packages of APEC by: